 Super-Efficient Equipment and Appliance Deployment (SEAD)

-SEAD members collaborate to accelerate and strengthen the design and implementation of appliance energy efficiency policies and related measures through: producing knowledge tools, raising awareness, identifying and highlighting technologies, and providing technical expertise.
+SEAD members collaborate to accelerate and strengthen the design and implementation of appliance energy efficiency policies and related measures through: knowledge sharing, research and policy support and driving increased ambition and action.

 PRODUCT EFFICIENCY CALL TO ACTION